stephanebastian/whatwg-url/README.md

 `./gradlew publishToSonatype closeSonatypeStagingRepository` to publish a new artifact to nexus staging servers

-`./gradlew findSonatypeStagingRepository releaseSonatypeStagingRepository` to release to maven central
+`./gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository` to release to maven central